JuanMiguelVC/Teamable-Application-Project/README.md

 ```

-Optional: Remove the .git folder of the cloned repository.
+Optional: Remove the .git folder of the cloned repository to avoid committing to the repository.
 This is an optional step; it is not required to perform in order to see how the code works.

 ### 2. 💻 Create a MongoDB database and collect it.
 On your local MongoDB Compass, create the database **company_db**.
 On the **company_db** database, create a collection named **employees** to save the data of the application.